Small BusinessCommerceE-commerce

 Step 6: Promote your business

-Once your website is ready to go, and you're able to accept payments, it's time to hang out your virtual shingle and start attracting customers.
-The best ways to advertise your business and make people aware of your store will depend on how much you want to spend and how much time you have to allow the channel to be effective.
+Once your website is ready to accept payments, it's time to hang out your virtual sign and start attracting customers.
+The best ways to advertise your business and bring awareness to your store will depend on how much you want to spend and how much time you have to allow to specific marketing channels.

-For example, an inexpensive way to promote your brand is to set up profiles on Facebook, Twitter, Instagram, TikTok, and other social media platforms where you can share content, photos, and videos of your products and marketing content.
-While it can take time to grow your follower count, this is a cost-effective way of reaching your biggest fans.
+For example, an inexpensive but time-consuming way to promote your brand is to set up profiles on Facebook, Twitter, Instagram, TikTok, and other social media platforms where you can share content, photos, and videos of your products and marketing content.
+For more tips on growing your follower count and reaching your biggest fans, check out this guide to social media marketing.

 On the other end of the spectrum are paid channels like email marketing or paid search ads.
 With these channels, you can often reach highly targeted audiences when they are ready to buy, improving your odds of making a sale quickly.
 However, you'll need to factor in your customer acquisition costs when using these channels to ensure you're still making a profit.

-PayPal for Business makes it easy to get paid quickly and securely online with the payment methods your customers love most.
-Sign up for PayPal.
+Ready to start selling online?
+PayPal makes it easy to get paid quickly and securely online with the payment methods your customers love.
+By accepting payments online with PayPal, you're not just simplifying the checkout process, you're meeting shoppers’ expectations for convenience and security when shopping online.

 Was this content helpful?